 The theme for the Access Week Summer School is Constellations, and for the Ordered Universe programme we will be looking in detail at two of Grosseteste’s treatises with particular connection to the elements.
 The first is On Comets which provides his thoughts on the nature and effect of comets, and a critique of other theories to explain comets as a natural phenomenon.
 The result is quite different to what you might imagine.
 The second treatise is On the Impressions of the Elements, which deals with water and air in particular, and how they change one from the other using the primary example of bubbles,o and a fundamental question: what is heat, and its effects.

 Alongside the academic programme we have a series which we have called ‘Be Inspired‘ which features inspiring individuals from the creative arts: a filmmaker, an opera singer, an actor, and sound and light projection artists.
 Some of these have worked with Ordered Universe, others are contacts within the group.
 All have made a short film in which they reflect on their careers, their training, and opportunities that came their way – do take the time to listen to them, and, hopefully, to be inspired.

-Assessments: we have designed a process to ensure that we get as much as possible out of Grossteste’s treatises, and to appreciate the need for multiple perspectives and disciplines to interpret the full range of their content and implications.
-So, we’ll set short answer questions – 200 words per answer: try to summarise and be succinct; as well as a more extended piece which can be presented either as a poster or as an essay to reflect different forms of assessment common at university.
+We have designed a process to ensure that we get as much as possible out of Grossteste’s treatises, and to appreciate the need for multiple perspectives and disciplines to interpret the full range of their content and implications.
+Students will complete short answer questions – 200 words per answer – try to summarise and be succinct – as well as a more extended piece which can be presented either as a poster or as an essay to reflect different forms of assessment common at university.
 The Webinars provide opportunity for general questions, as well as the more specific topics that we’ll lead on.

 As a taster of where we might have been – a slideshow of Pembroke College and previous summer schools.